oscerd/camel-cassandra-example/README.md

 # Setting up the environment and running

-This is a simple example of the Camel-cassandra component.
+This is a simple example of a Camel route based on the Camel-cassandra component (https://github.com/oscerd/camel-cassandra) I've developed.

 To run this example you need to: